The Best Diesel Heaters For Campervans In 2025: Tried & Tested

 Planned high-altitude travel or prolonged time in very cold climates is a big reason to select a higher quality heater.

-• Webasto Air Top 2000 STC 12 volt heater with temperature controller rheostat
+• Heater kit includes Webasto Air Top 2000 STC diesel with temperature controller rheostat

 • All electrical harnesses and connections